soosho/Tenzura/doc/init.md

 ### CentOS

-Copy ravend.init to /etc/init.d/ravend.
-Test by running `service ravend start`.
+Copy tenzurad.init to /etc/init.d/tenzurad.
+Test by running `service tenzurad start`.

-Using this script, you can adjust the path and flags to the ravend program by setting the RAVEND and FLAGS environment variables in the file /etc/sysconfig/ravend.
+Using this script, you can adjust the path and flags to the tenzurad program by setting the TENZURAD and FLAGS environment variables in the file /etc/sysconfig/tenzurad.
 You can also use the DAEMONOPTS environment variable here.

 ### Mac OS X

-Copy org.tenzura.ravend.plist into ~/Library/LaunchAgents.
-Load the launch agent by running `launchctl load ~/Library/LaunchAgents/org.tenzura.ravend.plist`.
+Copy org.tenzura.tenzurad.plist into ~/Library/LaunchAgents.
+Load the launch agent by running `launchctl load ~/Library/LaunchAgents/org.tenzura.tenzurad.plist`.

-This Launch Agent will cause ravend to start whenever the user logs in.
+This Launch Agent will cause tenzurad to start whenever the user logs in.

-NOTE: This approach is intended for those wanting to run ravend as the current user.
+NOTE: This approach is intended for those wanting to run tenzurad as the current user.
-You will need to modify org.tenzura.ravend.plist if you intend to use it as a Launch Daemon with a dedicated tenzura user.
+You will need to modify org.tenzura.tenzurad.plist if you intend to use it as a Launch Daemon with a dedicated tenzura user.

 Auto-respawn